Blennerhassett Island

 Top Things To Do

-Features the reconstructed Blennerhassett Mansion, guided tours, concession stand, gift shop, narrated wagon rides, hiking trails and picnic facilities.
+Features the reconstructed Blennerhassett Mansion, guided tours, gift shop, narrated wagon rides, hiking trails and picnic facilities.
 Frequent special events include Mansion by Candlelight each October.
 Open May– October.
 Exact schedule varies with the seasons.
 Please call to confirm the Island will be open on the day you plan to visit (always closed on Monday).

 Hover over areas of the map to learn more.